-CMS calculates nine CAHPS Hospice Star Ratings: one for each of the eight publicly reported CAHPS Hospice measures and a Family Caregiver Survey Rating, which is a summary star rating that combines the star ratings of the eight family caregiver experience measures.
-Only the CAHPS Hospice Summary Star Rating will be publicly reported on Care Compare and available on PDC.
+CMS calculates nine CAHPS Hospice Star Ratings: one for each of the eight publicly reported CAHPS Hospice measures and a Family Caregiver Survey Rating, which is a summary star rating that combines the Star Ratings of the eight family caregiver experience measures.
+Only the CAHPS Hospice Summary Star Rating is publicly reported on Care Compare and available on PDC.